Celebrating 25 years of DDD's Excellence and Social Impact.

 Conclusion

 AI cannot claim global intelligence without linguistic diversity.
 A system that performs brilliantly in a few dominant languages while faltering elsewhere is not truly global.
 It is selective.
 Low-resource language inclusion is not only a fairness concern.
 It is a capability issue.
 Systems that fail to understand large segments of the world miss valuable knowledge, perspectives, and markets.
 The global language data gap is real, but it is not insurmountable.
 Progress will likely depend on coordinated action across data collection, infrastructure investment, evaluation reform, and community governance.
+The next generation of AI should be multilingual by design, inclusive by default, and community-aligned by principle.

 How DDD Can Help